Serena (2014 film)

 Serena is a 2014 drama film based on the 2008 novel of the same name by American author Ron Rash.
 Directed by Susanne Bier, the film stars Jennifer Lawrence and Bradley Cooper as newlyweds running a timber business in 1930s North Carolina.
+It received negative reviews and was a box office failure, grossing $5 million worldwide against a $25–30 million production budget.

 Plot

-In Depression-era North Carolina, George Pemberton (Bradley Cooper) is an ambitious timber baron who falls in love with Serena Shaw (Jennifer Lawrence), a young woman with a sad past.
-They marry, and Serena joins George on his land and starts to take control, pressuring and questioning George while remaining affectionate.
+In Depression-era North Carolina, George Pemberton is an ambitious timber baron who falls in love with Serena Shaw, a young woman with a sad past.
+They marry, and she joins him on his land and starts to take control, pressuring and questioning George while remaining affectionate.

 George's business partner Buchanan feels threatened as Serena begins to undermine his authority.
 The partnership worsens, and Buchanan strikes a deal with the local sheriff, who wants to buy George's land to make a park.
-George is hurt by Buchanan's betrayal, and Serena convinces him Buchanan was never his friend.
+George is hurt by his betrayal, and Serena convinces him Buchanan was never his friend.

 On a shooting trip, George and Buchanan go alone to flush out a bear.
-George contemplates killing Buchanan, only to hesitate and be seen by Buchanan.
-As Buchanan cocks his rifle, George fires first and kills him.
+George contemplates killing him, only to hesitate and be seen by him.
+Buchanan cocks his rifle, but George fires first and kills him.
 Campbell, George's worker, witnesses the murder but denies it to Sheriff McDowell, and the death is ruled an accident.
 Serena consoles George and justifies his actions.

-After seeing his illegitimate son Jacob posing with his mother, Rachel, for a picture, George feels responsible for the boy and begins giving Rachel money.
+After seeing his illegitimate son Jacob posing with his mother, Rachel, for a picture, George feels responsible for the boy and begins giving her money.
 Serena remains unaware of this, but considers Rachel and the baby a threat.

 When Galloway loses his hand to an errant axe swing, Serena uses a belt as a tourniquet to save his life.
 George rushes the pregnant Serena to the hospital after she experiences heavy bleeding and pain.
 She miscarries, and they learn she can never again bear children.
 Tensions grow, and the parentage of Rachel's baby becomes more obvious to Serena.

-While Serena and George are away, Campbell finds ledgers in the safe and presents them to the Sheriff, preparing to testify that George has been bribing a senator and shot Buchanan deliberately.
-Discovering Campbell has taken the ledgers, George and Serena realize he could ruin them.
+While Serena and George are away, Campbell takes ledgers from the safe and presents them to the Sheriff.
+He is preparing to testify that George has been bribing a senator and shot Buchanan deliberately.
+Discovering what Campbell has done, George and Serena realize he could ruin them.